 - Price:- Price varies from as little as $15 for small rubber basketballs up to $60+ for Official-sized ones.

 - Performance:- There are a few factors that affect performance the most.

 The bounce when dribbling the down the court is important.
 An inconsistent bounce gets in the way of continuing to dribble the ball.
 When it bounces up to a different height than expected and at an unanticipated speed, it throws off the player.
 Some balls sadly have bounces that are off-center and cause confusion for players.

 The grip type varies from ball to ball.
 Some grips are stickier than others.
 It depends on what the player is used to when playing games to determine their personal comfort level with the grip.

 A lighter or firmer touch is needed when dribbling to maintain good ball control.
 A ball that has the right amount of internal cushioning and predictable surface response helps the ballplayer get the most performance out of it.

 Basketballs vary in durability depending on the quality of the materials used to make the inner core, the ball cover, and its suitability to the surface the ball is being played on.
 Indoor balls should not be played on outside courts unless they’re made to do so.
 Otherwise, their cover will deteriorate more rapidly.
 Cheaper balls may have primary inner core materials that don’t stand up to prolonged game use, and multiple games played per week over many months.

-The value one receives formal basketball is not just a matter of price.
+- Value:- The value one receives formal basketball is not just a matter of price.
 Inexpensive balls are often made from less durable materials which simply don’t last as long as professional balls do.
 Therefore, when measuring value by the useful life of the ball when compared to its price, this is one indication of value.
-Predictable ball behavior is a game changer in the mix here too; unpredictable ball responses in-game because it’s just too low-quality offers little real value.
+Predictable ball behavior is a game-changer in the mix here too; unpredictable ball responses in-game because it’s just too low-quality offers little real value.